-COMP3430.
+COMP3230.
+Introduction to Spatial Analysis (3) COMP3430.
 Operating Systems I (3); and, COMP3430L.
 Operating Systems I Laboratory (1) COMP3530.
 Computer Graphics (3); and, COMP3530L.
 Computer Graphics Laboratory (1) COMP3640.
 Networks and Data Communications II (3) COMP3750.
 Algorithm Analysis (3) COMP4330.
 Machine Learning and Data Mining (3) COMP4430.
 Compilers (3) COMP4980. must be taken at Northwest Nazarene University In addition to the above requirements, the student is required to complete a written subject examination in the field of Computer Science, e.g. ETS Major Field Test for Computer Science.
 Bachelor of Arts, Mathematics Objective: This program is for students who wish to pursue a liberal arts degree with some specialization in mathematics.
-Administrator: Chair, Department of Mathematics and Computer Science Requirements: 46-50 credits (33-37 in mathematics of which 22-26 shall be upper division).
+Administrator: Chair, Department of Mathematics and Computer Science Requirements: A minimum of 48 credits including at least 35 in mathematics of which 24 shall be upper division.
 The following core classes are required.
 Either option A or option B must be followed to complete the major.
 COMP1220.
 Introduction to Computer Science (3) MATH2310.
 Discrete Mathematics (3) MATH2510.
 Calculus I (4) MATH2520.
 Calculus II (4) MATH3240.
 Probability and Statistics I (3) MATH3310.
 Introduction to Abstract Mathematics (3) MATH3320.
 Linear Algebra (3) MATH3530.
-Vector Calculus (3) MATH3540.
-Differential Equations (3); or, MATH4510.
+Calculus III (4) MATH3540.
+Differential Equations (4); or, MATH4510.
 Introduction to Real Analysis (4) MATH4320.
-Modern Algebra (4) Option A Requirements: 46-47 credits including 36-37 in mathematics of which 25-26 shall be numbered above 2999.
+Modern Algebra (4) Option A Requirements: 48 credits including 38 in mathematics of which 27 shall be numbered above 2999.
 MATH3280.
 Modeling and Operations Research (3) MATH3560.
 Numerical Analysis (3); or, MATH3250.
 Probability and Statistics II (3) COMP2220.
 Computer Programming in C++ (3); and, COMP2220L.
 Computer Programming in C++ Laboratory (1) COMP2750.
-Data Structures (3) Option B Requirements: 49-50 credits including 33-34 in mathematics of which 22-23 shall be numbered above 2999.
+Data Structures (3) Option B Requirements: 51 credits including 35 in mathematics of which 24 shall be numbered above 2999.
 MATH3280.
-Modeling and Operations Research (3) Nine credits of approved business/economics courses PHYS1110.
+Modeling and Operations Research (3) Nine credits of approved business/economics courses (9) PHYS1110.
 College Physics I (3); and, PHYS1110L.
 College Physics I Laboratory (1); or, PHYS2110.
 Physics for Science and Engineering I (3); and, PHYS 2110L.
 Physics for Science and Engineering I Laboratory (1) Students who plan on graduate study are advised to acquire a reading knowledge of German or French.
-In addition to the above requirements, the student is required to complete a written subject examination in the filed of Mathematics, e.g. ETS Major Field Test for Mathematics or GRE Subject Test for Mathematics.
+In addition to the above requirements, the student is required to complete a written subject examination in the field of Mathematics, e.g. ETS Major Field Test for Mathematics or GRE Subject Test for Mathematics.
 Minor, Computer Science Objective: This program will give a student a background in the field of computer science.
 Administrator: Chair, Department of Mathematics and Computer Science Requirements: 23-24 credits, including 10 upper-division credits.
-Every student must complete the following: COMP1220.
+Every student must complete the following:

+COMP1220.
 Introduction to Computer Science (3) COMP2220.
 Computer Programming in C++ (3); and, COMP2220L.
-Computer Programming in C++ Laboratory (1) One course from:
+Computer Programming in C++ Laboratory (1) COMP2750.
+Data Structures (3) COMP3330.
+Database Design and Programming (3); and, COMP3330L.
+Database Design and Programming Laboratory (1) COMP3370.
+Systems Analysis and Design (3) One course from: